defold/doc/docs/en/manuals/editor.md

 ### Outline pane

-This view shows the content of the file currently being edited, but in a hierarchial tree structure.
+This view shows the content of the file currently being edited, but in a hierarchical tree structure.
 The outline reflects the editor view and allows you to perform operations on your items:
    - <kbd>Click</kbd> to select an item.
 Hold <kbd>Shift</kbd> or <kbd>Option</kbd> to expand the selection.
    - <kbd>Drag and drop</kbd> to move items.
 Drop a game object on another game object in a collection to child it.
    - <kbd>Right click</kbd> to open a _context menu_ from where you can add items, delete selected items etc.